wstrm/hotspot/README.md

 `npm start` (You'll need access to run arping)

 ## Test
-Before you run tests you'll need a active network connection, and also access to run arping.
+Before you run tests you'll need an active network connection, and also access to run arping.

 Run tests with